AxionDrak/axiondrak.github.io/psx-cnf.md

 ## License
 * * *
 This project is released under the GNU license.
 If you redistribute the binary or source code of PSX/2 CNF Creator, please attach file _LICENSE_ with your products.
+Review LICENSE file for further details.

+* * *
+Copyright 2019, Laete Meireles (a.k.a Axion Drak)

 <<[back](./)